 If you are purchasing a two way radio that operates using GMRS frequencies and plan to use it within the United States, the Federal Communications Commission (FCC) requires that you register for a GMRS license.
+Please note that this page addresses GMRS radio licensing only.
+If you are buying a business radio, please refer to our business radio licensing FAQ.

 Which radios require an FCC license?